swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

 }
 ```

+This provides a perspective matrix that can be adjusted to match the aspect ratio of any screen, yet will never have a vertical/horizontal field of view that's unexpectedly large.
+To reiterate, you'd handle camera positioning via other transformation matrices, and chain them together with this perspective matrix.

-Hopefully this all makes linear algebra and matrices less mysterious.
+Hopefully this is starting to make linear algebra and matrices a little less mysterious...

 Recap
 -----